thelfer/tfel/docs/web/tensors.md

                                                   c_23,c_32,c_44,c_55,c_66);
 ~~~~

-> **Note** In his paper, Barlat and coworkers uses the following convention for
+> **Note** In his paper, Barlat and coworkers seems to use the
-> storing symmetric tensors:
+> following convention for storing symmetric tensors:
 >
 > \[
 > \begin{pmatrix}